 EA Objective: The overall objective of the proposed Enabling Activities (EA) is to review and update the National Implementation Plan (NIP), and have it endorsed and submitted by the government to the Stockholm Convention Conference of Parties (COP).
-Participating stakeholders will be able to manage the additional POPs with newly developed technical skills, expertise and awareness.
+Participating stakeholders will be able to manage the

-EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Co-financing (\$) 1.
-Coordination mechanism and awareness raising ТА Coordination mechanism in place with stakeholders aware of the risk of new POPs 1.1.Project coordination mechanism re- established and working groups formed and contracted (coverd under co-financing and PMC); 1.2.Stakeholders and public informed, consulted and aware of new POPs risks and policy implications 5,000 10,000 2.Inventories of new POPs and NIP review ТА Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders 2.1.Inventories of initial 12 POPs updated and validated by stakeholders; 2.2.Inventories of new POPs conducted and validated by stakeholders.
-95,170 96,000 3.
-National capacities ТА Identification of national capacities 3.1.National regulatory and 34,290 34,000
+EA Component Grant Type Expected Outcomes Expected Outputs Grant Amount Confirmed Co-financing

+1. Coordination TA Coordination 1.1.Project (\$) 4,000 (\$) 15,000

+mechanism and mechanism in coordination 4,000 13,000

+awareness place with mechanism re-

+raising stakeholders established and

+Taising aware of the risk working groups

+of new POPs formed and

+of new for s contracted (coverd

+under co-financing

+and PMC);

+1.2.Stakeholders

+and public

+informed,

+consulted and

+aware of new POPs

+risks and policy

+implications

+2.Inventories of TA Validation of 2.1.Inventories of 86,100 68,000

+new POPs and inventories of new initial 12 POPs

+NIP review POPs (and updated and

+updating of initial validated by

+12 POPs) by stakeholders;

+relevant 2.2.Inventories of

+stakeholders new POPs

+conducted and

+validated by

+stakeholders.

+3. National TA Identification of 3.1.National 39,250 45,000

+capacities national capacities regulatory and

-1 Project ID number will be assigned by GEFSEC.
+Project ID number will be assigned by GEFSEC.

 assessment and priority setting for management of new POPs for new POPs management and priority setting of new POPs risk reduction options policy framework and institutional capacities to manage new POPs assessed; 3.2.
-Prioritization of new POPs risk reduction options based on criteria, cost and benefit

-and inventory

-results completed.

-4. NIP formulation, endorsement and submission TA Government endorsement and submission of updated NIP to the SC Conference of Parties 4.1.Updated and reviewed NIP drafted; 4.2.NIP endorsed by the Government and submitted to the SC Conference of Parties 19,540 10,000
+Prioritization of new POPs risk reduction options based on criteria, cost and benefit and inventory results completed.
+4. NIP formulation, endorsement and submission TA Government endorsement and submission of updated NIP to the SC Conference of Parties 4.1.Updated and reviewed NIP drafted; 4.2.NIP endorsed by the Government and submitted to the SC Conference of Parties 15,650 22,000 5.
+Monitoring and evaluation TA Periodic Monitoring and terminal evaluation of project implementation 5.1.
+Periodic monitoring reports 5.2.
+Terminal evaluation report 10,000 10,000 Subtotal 155,000 160,000 EA Management Cost 2 15,000 20,000 Total EA Cost 170000 180000

-(select)

-5. Monitoring and evaluation TA Periodic Monitoring and terminal evaluation of project implementation 5.1.
-Periodicmonitoring reports5.2.
-Terminalevaluation report 10,000 10,000

-Subtotal I Implementation 164,000 160,000

-EA Management $Cost^2$ 16,000 20,000

-Total EA Cost 0000 180000 180000

-all the EA components in this teh